 The Rotorua Redwoods is a hugely popular section of the Whakarewarewa Forest.
-Attracting more and more visitors, it is mostly used for walking and running with seven tracks catering to all fitness levels and ages.
+Attracting more and more visitors, it is mostly used for walking, running and biking with seven tracks catering to all fitness levels and ages.

 In the near vicinity is the Crown Research Institute SCION.
 It relates to all things forestry and is where scientists work on delivering 'research, technology and service solutions that strengthen New Zealand’s biobased economy.'

 It's them we have to thank for the redwoods we have today.

 The actual Redwood Grove only covers about 6 hectares (14 acres) of the 5,600 hectares of Whakarewarewa Forest.
 Some of the tracks expand out into this larger forest where they begin intersecting with mountain bike tracks.

 Not wanting you to be disappointed, you need to know up front that the forest outside of the Redwoods area is 'european', meaning it's a working forest with trees being harvested periodically.

 The landscape changes dramatically when that happens.
 It becomes almost unrecognisable.

 The tracks are all colour-coded so it's easy to find your way.
 Mind you, I'm always coming across bewildered looking people who have lost their way.
 The signage is improving but it takes time.

 Heck, even I get lost.
 My daughter and I tried a shortcut recently.
 Half an hour later we emerged about 2m from where we started.
 My girl was not impressed.

 If this happens to you don't be afraid to ask anyone you meet for directions.
 Everyone is happy to help.